From farm land to lab: Could cellular agriculture be the future of meat?

 Listen to James’ conversation on ABC Radio here, starting at 1 hour, 28 minutes.

-Dr James Ryall is a member of the Centre for Stem Cell Systems, in the School of Biomedical Sciences
+Dr James Ryall was a member of the Centre for Stem Cell Systems.
+He is now the Chief Scientific Officer at VOW.